erwbgy/puppet-iptables/README.md

 ## iptables::clean

 Remove all files under /root/iptables.d.
-This has the effect of starting with a clean configuration is required if you want to remove rules for ports defined previously.
+This has the effect of starting with a clean configuration and is required if you want to remove rules for ports defined previously.

 To use just temporarily: